CPC (cost per click) is the price you pay for a click, the amount that an advertiser pays to an advertising system for click.

-CPC is not only about contextual advertising.
+CPC is not only about PPC advertising.
 Supposing you want to advertise on specific websites.
 To do this, you must pay the CPC to the site owner.
-In other words, CPC is a certain amount of money that an advertiser pays to the owner of site for each click that users make on the advertisement posted on this site.
+In other words, CPC is a certain amount of money that an advertiser pays to the owner of the site for each click that users make on the advertisement posted on this site.

 There is such a thing as the CPC-network.
 These are advertising systems that offer advertisers and site owners co-operation within the cost-per-click payment model.

-In the field of Internet advertising, CPC networks are often referred to as CPA networks (networks with a cost-per-action payment model).
+CPC networks are often referred to as CPA networks (networks with a cost-per-action payment model).